 Winners must meet or exceed performance levels based on defined, comparable revenue cycle metrics that have been widely recognized throughout the industry for completeness, validity, relevancy, and ability to support performance conclusions.
 The metrics used have been identified through HFMA’s KPI Task Force and have been vetted by HFMA’s National Board of Directors and National Advisory Counsels.
 Winners also must display through narrative response a commitment to the pursuit of evidence-based and innovative revenue cycle strategies, including elevating the quality of financial interactions with patients.

-You can learn more about the Patient Financial Communication Best Practices, the Adopter Recognition Program, and apply for recognition at hfma.org/communications.
+Learn more about the Patient Financial Communication Best Practices, the Adopter Recognition Program, and apply for recognition.
 The application process is complimentary and requires only a few metrics and descriptions of how you are leveraging best practices in your organization.
 Note that PFC Adopter status is not a requirement for physician practice applicants.

 Your organization does not need to be a MAP App subscriber to apply.